Random Forests for time-fixed and time-dependent predictors: The DynForest R package: DynForest principle

 \textbf{DynForest} is a random forest methodology which can include both time-fixed predictors of any nature and time-dependent predictors possibly measured at irregular times.
 The purpose of \textbf{DynForest} is to predict an outcome which can be categorical, continuous or survival (with possibly competing events).

 The random forest should first be built on a learning dataset of \(N\) subjects including: \(Y\) the outcome; \(\mathcal{M}_x\) an ensemble of \(P\) time-fixed predictors; \(\mathcal{M}_y\) an ensemble of \(Q\) time-dependent predictors.
-As usually, the random forest consists of an ensemble of \(B\) trees which are grown as detailed below, and aggregated to obtain the predictions.
+The random forest consists of an ensemble of \(B\) trees which are grown as detailed below.

 \hypertarget{the-tree-building}{